Noun

 A net promoter score is a customer satisfaction metric in marketing that measures the likelihood that a customer would recommend a product or company to a colleague, family member or friend.
 It indicates stronger loyalty than just customer satisfaction, because it measures active promoters of a company.
 It is calculated by subtracting the percentage of detractors from the percentage of supporters, with -100 indicating that a company only has detractors, and 100 being only promoters.
 An NPS score can be determined with just one question: "How likely are you to recommend company or product X?"

-A metric software vendors use to track how many new users sign up for accounts.
-This can be a crucial leading indicator for new revenue generation.
+New trial starts or NTS are a metric SaaS vendors use to track how many new users sign up for trial account of their software.
+This can be a crucial leading indicator for new revenue generation because trial users will hopefully convert to recurring paying customers.
+In partner programs, it can be a key measurement for driving monthly recurring revenue.